groman1/rawtui/README.md

 # RawTUI by groman1
-A lightweight TUI library for Unix written in C
+A lightweight TUI library for Unix and experimental support for Windows written in C.
 # Documentation
 init() : enable raw mode and enable alternative buffer\
 initinline() : enable raw mode without alternative buffer, can be useful for inline text modification\